-Instructor: Neil Robertson Format: Seminar Restriction: Students must have completed at least two years of university study (minimum 60 credit hours) prior to enrolment Prerequisite: Honours registration in Early Modern Studies or permission of the instructor.
-Exclusion: EMSP 4500.06
+Restriction: Students must have completed at least two years of enrolment permission of the instructor.

+Prerequisite: Honours registration in Early Modern Studies or

 Note: EMSP 4501.03 & EMSP 4502.03 must be taken in the same academic year to fulfil the requirements of the EMSP Combined Honours degree.